School of Medicine

 BioDr.
 Franco Hernandez was born and raised in Southern California.
-He graduated from the University of California, Riverside and received a Bachelor’s in Economics, graduating with honors.
-He went on to complete his doctorate in dental surgery at the University of Southern California where he spent dedicated time as a selective student with emphasized training in the areas of Oral & Maxillofacial Surgery, Dental Anesthesia, and Public Health.
+He graduated from the University of California, Riverside where he obtained a Bachelor’s in Economics, graduating with honors.
+He went on to complete his doctorate in dental surgery at the University of Southern California where he dedicated time as a selective student with emphasized training in the areas of Oral & Maxillofacial Surgery, Dental Anesthesia, and Public Health.
 Following graduation, he began his post-graduate training as an Oral & Maxillofacial Surgery intern at Parkland Memorial Hospital / UT Southwestern Medical Center in Dallas, TX.
-He continued training after this and most recently completed a Dental Medicine, Oral & Maxillofacial clinical instructorship at Stanford University Medical Center.
+He continued his training at Stanford University Medical Center where he completed a Dental Medicine, Oral & Maxillofacial clinical instructorship.

-Dr. Hernandez treats a variety of conditions, including odontogenic infection, dentoalveolar trauma, oral lesions, benign cysts/tumor of the maxilla/mandible, osteonecrosis of the maxilla/mandible, and orofacial pain.
-He routinely performs surgical dental extractions, oral biopsies, dental implant surgeries, removal of 3rd molars (“wisdom teeth”) and other impacted teeth, bone grafting, excision of maxillary/mandibular cysts, as well as orofacial pain treatment.
-As a hospital dentist, he performs medically necessary dental surgery in the context of extensive cardiac disease, major organ transplants, systemic disease, cancer therapy, and orthopedic surgery.
-As an oral oncologist, he specializes in dental surgery prior to, during, and following head & neck radiation therapy and chemotherapy.
+Dr. Hernandez treats a variety of conditions, including: odontogenic infection, dentoalveolar trauma, edentulism, non-malignant oral lesions, benign cysts/tumor of the maxilla/mandible, osteonecrosis of the maxilla/mandible, TMJ disorders, and orofacial pain.
+He routinely performs surgical dental extractions, dental implant surgeries, removal of 3rd molars (“wisdom teeth”), bone grafting, excision of benign maxillary/mandibular cysts, and management of TMJ disorders as well as orofacial pain.
+As a hospital dentist, he performs medically necessary dental surgery in the context of extensive cardiac disease, major organ failure/transplant cases, major systemic disease, cancer therapy, and orthopedic surgery.
+As an dental oncologist, he specializes in dental surgery prior to, during, and following head & neck radiation therapy and chemotherapy.

 Current Research and Scholarly InterestsMy background and expertise is in the field of computational biology, with concentration in health services research.
 A key focus of my research is to apply novel methods and tools to large clinical datasets for hypothesis generation, comparative effectiveness research, and the evaluation of quality healthcare delivery.
 My research involves managing and manipulating big data, which range from administrative claims data to electronic health records, and applying novel biostatistical techniques to innovatively assess clinical and policy related research questions at the population level.
 This research enables us to create formal, statistically rigid, evaluations of healthcare data using unique combinations of large datasets.